 Application & Selection

-Interested candidates should submit the following items via PhORCAS to the Program Director no later than Jan.
-8:
+Interested candidates should submit the following items via PhORCAS to the program director no later than January 1:

-- Letter of Intent – one page letter explaining why the candidate is interested in the position and what qualifications he/she has that are not fully captured within the remaining application packet
+- Letter of intent – one page letter explaining why the candidate is interested in the position and what qualifications they have that are not fully captured within the remaining application packet

 - Curriculum vitae